 When life gives you a beautiful pheasant, one that you have not shot up or that was raised in a pen, you should roast it whole like a chicken.
 But a pheasant is not a chicken — it can get dry and ugly very fast if roasted poorly.
 That’s where this recipe comes in.

-I designed this recipe for young birds, but I have also found that ranched birds are ideal; you can often find whole pheasants in places like Whole Foods, or you can buy a whole pheasant online from MacFarlane Pheasants.
+I designed this recipe for young birds, but I have also found that ranched birds are ideal; you can often find whole pheasants in places like Whole Foods or other specialty markets.

 Another trick is a searing hot oven, followed by a stint in a cooler oven.
 This isn’t a terribly new idea, and if you happen to have the Englishman Hugh Fearnley-Whittingstall’s The River Cottage Meat Book, he goes into this pretty thoroughly.
 I like my second, cooler step a bit cooler than he does, however.

 The third is resting the bird.
 Fearnley-Whittingstall is big on this, but then again so are all cooks worth their apron.

 - 2 whole pheasants